 Born in Newark, New Jersey on 6th March 1972, O’Neal led the Robert G. Cole High School team during his couple of years to a 68-1 record.
 After leaving high school, he attended Louisiana State University and studied business.
 In 1991, he was honored with the Adolph Rupp Trophy as the NCAA men’s basketball player of the year.
 On 3rd December 1990, he made the NCAA record of 17 blocks.

-In the 1995-96 season, Shaquille was injured and missed 28 games.
+In the 1995-96 Season, O’Neal was injured and missed 28 games.
 After this season, he abandoned Orlando Magic and joined Los Angeles Lakers as he was attracted by the seven year and 122 million USD contract.
 In 1999, O’Neal along with Kobe Bryant led the Lakers to three continuous NBA titles in 2000, 2001 and 2002.
 All the three times, O’Neal was named the most valuable player of the NBA finals.